S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 **Describe** important constraints to the delegatees' autonomy and influence, and if necessary, offer some context to clarify why each constraint exists.

-**Recommended format:** Constraint: (enabling condition) and (intended outcome).
-If useful, describe the driver to add context: (current conditions)
+**Recommended format:** Describe constraints as requirements, if useful, describe the driver to add context.

 **Examples:**

-1. **Constraint**: _(enabling condition) Ensure that we have clearance from the provider for training external consultants, (intended outcome) so that we get the reduced rate for training._
+1. **Constraint**: _Ensure that we have clearance from the provider for training external consultants, so that we get the reduced rate for training._

-    **Driver:** _(current conditions) We have an agreement with the external services provider that external consultants only receive 50% of their hourly fee for attending training provided by our company._
+    **Driver:** _We have an agreement with the external services provider that external consultants only receive 50% of their hourly fee for attending training provided by our company._

-2. **Constraint:** _(enabling condition) Prioritize work on projects with deadlines over time spent on training and development, (intended outcome) so that we can keep to delivery dates agreed upon with customers._
+2. **Constraint:** _Prioritize work on projects with deadlines over time spent on training and development, so that we can keep to delivery dates agreed upon with customers._

     (Driver is obvious in this case)

-3. **Constraint:** _(enabling condition) Monthly expenditure over $15k needs to be approved with the PM (intended outcome) to ensure total expenditure for the project remains within the overall budget._
+3. **Constraint:** _Monthly expenditure over $15k needs to be approved with the PM to ensure total expenditure for the project remains within the overall budget._

     (Driver is obvious in this case)

-4. **Constraint:** _(enabling condition) Consult with the Architecture Circle on decisions related to software architecture, (intended outcome) to ensure architectural coherence throughout all software products._
+4. **Constraint:** _Consult with the Architecture Circle on decisions related to software architecture, to ensure architectural coherence throughout all software products._

     (Driver is obvious in this case)

-5. **Constraint:** _(enabling condition) Schedule all hands meetings between 15:00 — 18:00 CEST, (intended outcome) so that team members from the various time zones can work during typical working hours._
+5. **Constraint:** _Schedule all hands meetings between 15:00 — 18:00 CEST, so that team members from the various time zones can work during typical working hours._

     (Driver is obvious in this case)

-6. **Constraint**: _(enabling condition) For projects larger than 3 person months, the team needs to have their project plan approved by the delegator, (intended outcome) so that they can bring in their project management experience. _
+6. **Constraint**: _For projects larger than 3 person months, the team needs to have their project plan approved by the delegator, so that they can bring in their project management experience._

-    **Driver:** _(current conditions) the team does not currently feel confident managing large projects alone._
+    **Driver:** _the team does not currently feel confident managing large projects alone._

-7. **Constraint**: _(enabling condition) Deliver the finished product to the integration team by 01 Feb (intended outcome) so that they have time to complete integration before the non-negotiable project deadline on 10 March._
+7. **Constraint**: _Deliver the finished product to the integration team by 01 Feb so that they have time to complete integration before the non-negotiable project deadline on 10 March._

     (Driver is obvious in this case)

 **Tips:**

 -   For each constraint, clarify the requirement, and add further context where useful.
 -   Describe in detail those constraints that are specific to this domain.
 Link to information about **standard constraints** that are also relevant to other domains as well, or to the whole organization.
--   If the reason why the constraint exists is unclear, provide some context by describing (or referencing) the organizational driver (current conditions) behind the constraint.
+-   If the reason why the constraint exists is unclear, provide some context by describing (or referencing) the organizational driver behind the constraint.
 -   Certain external constraints may lead to key challenges for the delegatees.
 -   Constraints within the company should enable organizational effectiveness overall.
 If an internal constraint impedes effectiveness, it's worth reviewing if and how it can be changed.
 External constraints may or may not directly support organizational effectiveness, but they need to be adhered to regardless (because the organization is powerless to change them).